grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "They are still coming Sylvia.
 Adjusted their course and diving.
 They will be on us in seconds."

 Captain Percy had never dreamed of taking her boat this deep.
 The sounds of her boat under stress rolled back and forth repeatedly throughout the length of the boat, and traveled up to Percy's empathetically sensitive ears in the control room.
 A long, weak sigh that went on and on was followed by prickly cracking sounds.
-A low rumble fell underneath those in registers that echoed the very bones of the ship straining to accept the weight of 10 atmospheres.
+A low rumble fell underneath those in registers that echoed the very bones of the ship straining to accept the weight of ten atmospheres.
 Her boat was very much alive now, and suffering.
 And it pained Captain Percy.

 The depth gauge needle tapped against the far right pin at 300 meters.